mine-cetinkaya-rundel/citizenstatistician/content/post/2020-07-24-data-science-tutorials-with-learnr-and-gradethis.md

 <img src="https://imgur.com/qYIvTx1.jpg" width="500" height="211" />

 ### Conclusion

 We hope that our converted assignments will help scale the course and deliver something very close to the experience we had last fall.
 Both of us learned a lot through this project and we are very eager to hear what next years students have to say about the course!
 We would like to thank Dr. Çetinkaya-Rundel for the giving us the opportunity to be part of IDS and her neverending patience for us!

+If you're interested, one of our tutorials was slightly adapted for use the Teach R Online workshop series.
+You can see it [here](https://gallery.shinyapps.io/lego-sales/).